-Quite obviously, it will ask you to enter the password of the target system.
+Obviously, it will ask you to enter the target system’s password.

-Once you enter the correct password and hit Log On, you should be immediately connected to the target system.
+Once you enter the correct password and hit Log On, you will be asked permission to share the screen with the remote user.

-Once connected, you have the full control of the target system.
-I have a system running Ubuntu from which I established a remote desktop connection to another system running Elementary OS and then I ran a command there!
+Once connected, you have complete control of the target system.
+I have a system running Ubuntu from which I established a remote desktop connection to another system running Arch Linux, and then I ran an update command there!

 The top bar provides different options for TeamViewer.
 Under the Actions tab, you can find options to end the session, reboot your device or even invite additional participants.

-View tab contains the most useful options.
+The view tab contains the most valuable options.
 You can select the screen fit, optimize speed and quality and select the screen resolution for the target system.

-Files & Extras gives you the option to take a screenshot or record a session.
-You can share a file between the two system via drag and drop or using the file manager.
+Files & Extras allows you to take a screenshot or record a session.
+You can share a file between the two systems via drag and drop or using the file manager.

 There are ways to optimize your TeamViewer experience.
 Let’s see some of them.

 TeamViewer provides an ID and password which can be used to take control of your system.
-However, signing up for a free user lets you store these credentials, and quickly connect to a system without the hassle of typing it every time.
+However, signing up as a free user lets you store these credentials and quickly connect to a system without the hassle of typing it every time.

 2. Recording a session

-You can always record a TeamViewer session for a later access or for the records.
-Once you are connected to TeamViewer, navigate to Extras in the Toolbar and you will find the option to start, pause and stop recording.
-Once a recording is done, you are prompted to save it.
+You can always record a TeamViewer session for later access or the records.
+Once connected to TeamViewer, navigate to Extras in the Toolbar, and you will find the option to start, pause and stop recording.

 3. Multiple Sessions support

-TeamViewer supports multiple sessions simultaneously, you can take control of a second system without being disconnected from the first one.
-Click on the + sign in the top left corner to add another machine.
+TeamViewer supports multiple sessions simultaneously; you can take control of a second system without being disconnected from the first one.
 For IT support people, this can be very useful.

 4. Easy file transfer

 You can share a file by selecting File Transfer from the TeamViewer toolbar.
-You can either select the file which you want to share, or drag and drop a file using option File box.
-This is important since you can push an application to the target machine and install it without having a physical access.
+You can either select the file which you want to share or drag and drop a file using the option File box.
+This is important since you can push an application to the target machine and install it without having physical access.